 Deleting emails can be a tedious process on the iPhone, especially since the "Trash All" options have been removed ever since iOS 10 first came out.
 Though likely well-intentioned, this change places an undue burden on all of us iPhone owners who now have to erase emails individually.

 Erasing them individually can equate to a significant amount of wasted time — just check out the video below if you don't believe me, which applies to iOS 10, iOS 11, and iOS 12.
 Thankfully, there's a little-known bug that you can still use to delete all unwanted emails in one go.
+It just doesn't work in iOS 13, which has a new way to bulk-delete emails.

 - Don't Miss: The 5 Best Free Email Clients for iOS